xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-08-10_create_game.md

  > Go to my created games.
  <!-- SNAPSHOT status=200 -->
- > There should be no games.
+ > Games list should be empty.
  > You should see no game "mygame".

 ### Game name cannot be repeated